 Find out about how scouting impacts our members and the communities we deliver scouting in as well as how we measure and assess it.
 Understanding our impact across a multitude of attributes not only helps provide valuable data to support our external communications, but also understanding about the effectiveness of the scout method, and ideas for where we can focus to improve it.

 Critical thinking is using the attributes of your mind to deal with the difficult realities of life.
 You were born with the ability to learn, to reason, to solve problems.
 It’s there.
 You have to make a conscious, dedicated effort to employ these resources to think through and solve problems that confront you.
 However, you are not a robot.
 You are a human being with emotions.
 These emotions stem back to our early existence in caves, forests and trees.
 You have to use your critical thinking ability to determine how and when your emotions serve you or interfere with reality; Emotions can be positive or negative.
 They can help guide you but you have to understand them.
 That is a lifetime endeavour.
 Studies indicate that critical thinkers are happier and much more content with their lives.
 In addition, critical thinkers can process information better and analyze everything that happens, allowing them to grasp the most important lessons and apply them to their life.
-As Scouts and Guides we should aim to offer our members and communities we serve the opportunities to learn and exercise critical thinking.
+As Scouts and Guides we should aim to offer our members the opportunity to learn and exercise critical thinking.
 This session will look at: what critical thinking and reasoning are, why are they important today, how can they be integrated in the youth programmes, in regular camps and activities and how they could be the base for relevant partnerships.
 This session uses hands-on activities and plenary debates - not so much group work and reporting back - be advised! 🙂 A mobile device with access to Internet, an interest in science and philosophy and an open mind not easily offended are desirable for this session!

 Wonder what it takes for Scouting to grow?
 Learn about the key elements to equip even more members of society with skills for life!
 Examples of growth projects from NSOs will give new ideas & inspire.
 There’s no one formula for growth but after the session, you will be able to start crafting your own path!